 Scale, size, and immensity are often hard to visualize.
 It’s hard to appreciate just how vast space is, just how deep parts of the ocean are, and just how many people can fit into a pub on a Friday night.
 It’s also difficult to imagine just how huge some of the dinosaurs that walked this earth used to be.
-But soon you’ll have a chance to see how you measure up to one of the largest creatures to ever roam the solid ground of this planet, when the titanosaur arrives at The Natural History Museum.
-From March 31, 2023, you can marvel at the sheer size of the Patagotitan mayorum in its first ever European showcase: Titanosaur: Life as the biggest dinosaur.
+But now you have a chance to see how you measure up to one of the largest creatures to ever roam the Earth.
+The titanosaur, the largest dinosaur in history, has landed at The Natural History Museum.
+Until January 2024, visitors can marvel at the sheer size of the Patagotitan mayorum in its first ever European showcase: Titanosaur: Life as the biggest dinosaur.

 How big exactly is the titanosaur?